 - A discriminatory employer.
 It is illegal discrimination if your employer terminates you because of your race, sex, age, disability, religious affiliation, national origin, or sexual orientation and at will employment will not apply.

 Employers and workers have the right to terminate a job at any moment for any cause, but things aren’t always as simple as they seem.
 Claims by terminated workers for breach of implicit contract can be filed if the promise was not explicitly stated in writing or in the form of a formal contract.
 It is possible for workers to doubt the integrity and fairness of their employer, particularly if they have been employed for a long period of time and have compared their circumstances to others.

-Contact the employment law experts at Meyer Stephenson if you believe that you were unlawfully dismissed from your job in Portland or any surrounding areas in Oregon.
+Contact the employment law experts at Meyer Employment Law if you believe that you were unlawfully dismissed from your job in Portland or any surrounding areas in Oregon.
 You can expect us to do all in our power to investigate and safeguard your legal rights.

 Employment Attorney, Robert Meyer

 Meet our Oregon Employment attorneys

 We have experience in all types of employment law cases